data61/anonlink/README.md

 ```
-$ python randomnames.py
+$ python benchmark.py

-26.4389259815
+Python 26.4389259815
 =======================
-0.362435102463
+C++    0.362435102463
 Results are the same
 ```

 Does a comparison of 4000 records vs another 4000 records, with an 80% overlap between records.
 Records are name, date of birth and gender.
-Does it twice, once in python, once in C++ called from python.
+Does it twice, once in Python, once in C++ called from Python.

 Results are in seconds.
 Single threaded performance.
-C++ version uses cpu instruction for bitcount in a 64bit word.
+C++ version uses cpu instruction `POPCNT` for bitcount in a 64bit word. http://wm.ite.pl/articles/sse-popcount.html

 Run unit tests
 ```
-$ python test_names.py
+$ nosetests
 .............
 ----------------------------------------------------------------------
 Ran 13 tests in 0.045s